hpe-storage/co-deployments/operators/hpe-greenlake-file-csi-operator/README.md

 In `destinations` are the current shipping versions of the Operator.
 Those needs to be updated with the new version and included in the PR.
 Make sure the same environment variables are set from the testing phases when making the certified targets.

 A `git diff` should reveal all the work for the PR.
-Once PRs are approved in `co-deployments` and thoroughly tested, each bundle can be submitted to each upstream.
+Once PRs are approved in `co-deployments` and thoroughly tested, each bundle can be submitted to upstream.

 ## External Testing